CalebCoughenour/movie-tickets/README.md

 Describe: findAgeRange(age);

 Test: "It should receive input age from user, and store data"
-Code: findAgeRange ("12");
+Code: User.findAgeRange("12");
 Expected Output: "12"

+Test: "It should subract 5 from ticket price if user is a child"
+Code: User.findAgeRange("11")
+Expected Output: ticketPrice = 10;

-Test: "It should receive inputted name from user, and store data"
+Test: "It should subract 5 from ticket price if user is a senior"
-Code: addUser("Caleb");
+Code: User.findAgeRange("56")
-Expected Output: "Caleb"
+Expected Output: ticketPrice = 10;